American Sexual

 • Anilingus (sometimes called “rimming”) refers to oral contact with the anus.

 Oral sex is common among sexually active adults.
-As with other types of sexual activity, oral sex carries the risk of STIs.
+As with other types of sexual activity, oral sex can transmit STIs.
 It may be possible to get some STIs in the mouth or throat from giving oral sex to a partner with a genital or anal/rectal infection, particularly from giving fellatio.

 It also may be possible to get certain STIs on the penis, and possibly the vagina, anus or rectum, from receiving oral sex from a partner with a mouth or throat infection.
 It’s possible to have an STI in more than one area, for example in the throat and the genitals.